On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings

 \begin{theorem}[\cite{LPS}, Theorem 1.3] Let $T$ be a tree containing a regular end $\eta$ which is not almost rigid.
 If $Emb(T)$ preserves $\eta$ forward, then $Emb(T)$ preserves some $\eta$-ray. \end{theorem}

-A tree $T$ is called {\it stable} if either there exists a non-regular end $\eta$ such that $Emb(T)$ preserves $\eta$ forward; or there is an almost rigid end; or $Emb(T)$ preserves a vertex or an edge or a ray or a double ray (\cite{LPS}).
-Laflamme, Pouzet and Sauer proved that the Bonato-Tardif conjecture holds for stable trees (see \cite{LPS}, Theorem 1.9).
-We show that a tree $T$ satisfying the first case of Theorem \ref{Opencases} is stable and consequently the Bonato-Tardif conjecture holds for $T$.
+A tree $T$ is {\it stable} if either there exists a non-regular end $\eta$ such that $Emb(T)$ preserves $\eta$ forward; or there is an almost rigid end; or $Emb(T)$ preserves a vertex or an edge or a ray or a double ray (\cite{LPS}).
+Laflamme, Pouzet and Sauer proved that stable trees have TAP (see \cite{LPS}, Theorem 1.9).
+We show that a tree $T$ satisfying the first case of Theorem \ref{Opencases} is stable and consequently it has TAP.

 \begin{theorem} Let T be a tree.
-If there is a regular end of $T$ preserved forward by all embeddings of T, then T is stable.
-Consequently, the Bonato-Tardif conjecture holds for $T$. \end{theorem}
+If there is a regular end of $T$ preserved forward by all self-embeddings of T, then T is stable.
+Consequently, T has TAP. \end{theorem}